sm7urw/CandleRGB/README.md

 # CandleRGB
- Python script to simulate candle on a RGB-led on a RPi Pico W
+ Python script to simulate a flickering candle with a RGB-led on a RPi Pico W